electraone/datafiles/manual/src/developers/luaext.md

 The Lua is a scripting programming language - a detailed information about it can be found at the [Official Lua site](http://www.lua.org/).

 ::: warning Note
-Firmware version 1.5.12 or later is required to use the Electra One Lua Extension.
+Firmware version 2.0.2b or later is required to use the Electra One Lua Extension.
 :::

 ## A brief overview

 The Electra One Preset Lua extension allows you to embed Lua function calls to the preset JSON.
-Current implementation to provide following hooks:
+Current implementation provides following functionality:

 - Trigger Lua function calls on control value changes
 - Format display values
 - Change visibility, location, name, colour of controls
 - Run custom patch request calls
 - Implement your own sysex parsers
-- Implement your own checksum calculators *

-\* not preset in current version of the API
+- Calculate SysEx template bytes

-The main idea here is to have a healthy split between the static data that is defined in the declarative JSON and the dynamic processing of this data in the run-time with the Lua script.
-The JSON preset is used to pre-load all pages, lists, devices, controls.
-Once, the preset is loaded, the Lua Extension may be used to modify it to suit the particular needs.
+The main idea here is to have a healthy split between the static data defined with the declarative JSON and the dynamic processing of this data in the run-time with the Lua script.
+The JSON preset is used to pre-load all pages, lists, devices, groups, and controls.
+Once, the preset is loaded, the Lua Extension may be used to modify it to fulfill a particular purpose.
 This is enforced by the fact that the Lua Extension API cannot create new objects.
 It can, however, modify, move, and change visibility of existing objects.

 ## Examples